 IPVanish has reliable software that is packed with advanced security features.
 Some of those features are particularly useful on mobile devices – such as the network block feature, which protects you against connections to unsafe open networks with no password requirements (which are sometimes set up in public places by hackers).
 And which your device could connect to automatically.

-In addition it has a killswitch, DNS leak protection, Obfsproxy stealth mode, OpenVPN port selection, auto-connect, and launch at start up.
+In addition it has a killswitch, DNS leak protection, Xor stealth mode (scramble), OpenVPN port selection, auto-connect, and launch at start up.
 A truly complete suite of VPN features!

 Logs & Legal